How to Pack for a Beach Vacation in JUST a Carry On

 I recommend setting a color palette for the items you pack and sticking to it.
 This will ensure all of your pieces can mix and match to create multiple outfit options.
 If something doesn’t work with the other items, leave it at home.

 I like to set a color palette based on the vibe of my destination.
-Light & airy whites and neutrals for Tulum, vibrant African-inspired prints for Zanzibar, darker and jewel tones for Thailand, and bright neon colors for Turks & Caicos!
+Boho whites and neutrals for Tulum, vibrant African-inspired prints for Zanzibar, darker and jewel tones for Thailand, and bright neon colors for Turks & Caicos!

 When you maximize your ability to mix and match, it means you pack less.
 You aren’t packing items that require special pieces to be worn.
 Why pack one random dress that needs a whole different pair of shoes and purse just to coordinate?
 That takes up way too much space!